DenverGophers/talks/2013-05/effective-web-development/demo-1/goonies/README.md

 # Demo 1

-## Automate build, test and lint/vet for go files using Guard.
+## Automate build, test and lint/vet for go files using guard-shell.

 Configure our Gemfile (bundler)
 	Add "gem 'guard-shell'" to Gemfile